drinkbeer/CodingQuestion/design/TopKProblem.md

 Time: O(NlogK) - K is number of top K we required, N is total links
 A: 4
 C: 3
 ```
+Pros:
+* Easy
+Cons:
-Single host solution is not scalable, and will become single point of failures.
+* Single host solution is not scalable
+* Have single point of failures.

 A improved solution is to use multiple hosts to count frequency.
 It will be a huge hash table in memory.